ebolduc37/id-tools/release-2024-04-16_01/README.md

 According to the monthly identification framework of COMME des GARÇONS, the garment should be a jacket in size S from the following:

 COMME des GARÇONS
-> Spring/Summer 1995, titled "Transcending Gender"
+> Spring/Summer 1995 · Transcending Gender

 Created by My Clothing Archive.
 Subscribe to our Patreon!